top of page

 In addition, spaghetti should always be cooked in plenty of water.

-Do NOT add the salt to the water before it's boiling.
-It would leave stains in the bottom of the pot!
+Don't add the salt to the water before it's boiling.
+It would leave stains in the bottom of the pot.

 The use of coarse sea salt has become widely popular, but fine salt will dissolve faster.